 When your intimate relationship faces conflicts or problems that are beyond your coping ability, couples therapy is an exceptional way to talk with your partner in a safe and supportive environment.
 Despite the idealized fantasy that couples who are “meant to be” wouldn't need couples therapy, long-term committed relationships naturally stretch people’s emotional capacity, often to the brink.
 Karen L. Smith, MSS, LCSW, and the team of therapists at Full Living: A Psychotherapy Practice offer their experience helping couples and those in polyamorous relationships in an array of therapeutic styles, while providing culturally competent clinical services.
-If you need help in your relationship(s) and would like to schedule an appointment, email or call the office in Center City of Philadelphia, Pennsylvania, or use the online booking feature.
+If you need help in your relationship(s) and would like to schedule an appointment, email or call the office in Center City of Philadelphia, Pennsylvania.

 Everyone who shares their life with another person may need counseling at some point in their journey together.
 You may develop disagreements that you can’t resolve, or want to find ways to strengthen your emotional bond.
 The intimate space of the partner relationship is where our deepest and most core issues get activated.
 The partner relationship is one of our best vehicles for profound healing, but it can easily get derailed into an arena of mutual injury.

 It’s absolutely never too soon to use couples therapy to help develop a strong, mutually supportive partnership.
 Most couples start to think about counseling when conflict arises, or problems develop such as: